 This blog post is continuation of an ongoing blog and webinar technical deep series.
-You can find the first blog post here and the associated webinar recording here.
+You can find the first blog post here.
 The first post covered the fundamentals of live low latency and defined chunked delivery methods with CMAF.

 This blog post expands on chunked CMAF delivery by explaining it’s application with MPEG-DASH to achieve low latency.
 We’ll lay some foundations and cover the basic approaches behind low-latency DASH, then look into what future developments are expected as low-latency streaming is a heavily researched subject and is quickly becoming a media industry standard.